American Gold Eagle 1/10 oz

 Dates – Our Choice – Condition – Investment Grade

-The American Gold Eagle Tenth oz is one of the most popular small bullion choices in the United States.
-In 1986, the United States Mint introduced the American Gold Eagle series, minted in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
-From 1986 (MCMLXXXVI) through 1991 the US Mint dated the coins using Roman Numerals.
-From 1992 through the present traditional Arabic Numerals are featured.
+The American Gold Eagle 1/10 oz is a popular gold bullion choice worldwide.
+In 1986, the United States Mint introduced the American Gold Eagle series in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
+From 1986 through 1991 the US Mint used Roman Numerals.
+In 1992 they began using traditional Arabic Numerals.

-The front of the coin design is a depiction of Liberty taken from the famous $20 gold piece (1907-1933) designed by Augustus Saint-Gaudens.
+The front of the coin features Liberty, a depiction taken from the famous $20 gold piece (1907-1933) designed by Augustus Saint-Gaudens.